-Responsibility for internal control has been-delegated from the CEO to managers who report directly to the CEO and who are in charge of internal control within their respective units.
-In turn, these managers have delegated responsibility for internal control to managers who report to them.
-This responsibility means that fit-for-purpose instructions and procedures for the operation must be in place, and compliance with these procedures must be monitored regularly.
-Thus, the responsibility for internal control and compliance is an integral part of managers' responsibility at all levels in the Bank.
+Responsibility for fulfilling organisational requirements in order to ensure internal control, risk control and regulatory compliance within each respective unit has been delegated from the CEO to managers who report directly to the CEO.
+In turn, these managers have delegated operational responsibility for meeting these requirements to managers who report to them.

+Among other things, this responsibility means that fit-for-purpose instructions and procedures for the operation must be in place, and compliance with these procedures must be monitored regularly.
+Thus, internal control, risk control and compliance are integral parts of managers' responsibility at all levels in the Bank.